 Student Counseling: Counseling services are made available to students approaching completion.
 Elements of this counseling include: tips on interviewing, writing a résumé, and professional appearance.

 Continuous Listing of Job Opportunities: Job leads will be documented by the Student Services Representatives and will be made available for review in their office during normal business hours for all students approaching graduation.
 Additionally, these leads may be posted in the senior theory classroom and/or break room.

-(iii) Policies Relating to Transfer of Credit from Other Schools
+(xii) Policies Relating to Transfer of Credit from Other Schools

 If a student has recognized transfer hours from another school, he/she will be charged a prorated portion of the program tuition.
 This prorated amount will be calculated by dividing the total amount of hours the student needs for licensure by the total amount of hours for the full program.
 This percentage will then be multiplied by the total amount of tuition for the full program.
-The fees charged for students transferring from another institution are outlined below.